 The Anker SoundCore Liberty Air 2 Truly Wireless are better truly wireless headphones for mixed usage than the Skullcandy Indy Fuel Truly Wireless.
 The Anker provide a more consistent listening experience with better-reproduced treble and mids, passively block out more ambient noise, have a far more comprehensive companion app, and last far longer off of a single charge.
 Meanwhile, the Skullcandy charge substantially faster, offer lower latency on mobile devices and have a control scheme with greater functionality.

-The Skullcandy Indy Fuel Truly Wireless are better suited for mixed usage than the Apple AirPods 2 Truly Wireless 2019.
-The Skullcandy have a more consistent listening experience with more accurate bass, leak much less audio, feel more secure in the ear, and block out substantially more ambient noise.
+The Skullcandy Indy Fuel Truly Wireless are better-suited for mixed usage than the Apple AirPods 2 Truly Wireless 2019.
+The Skullcandy deliver a more consistent listening experience with more accurate bass.
+They leak much less audio, feel more secure in the ear, and block out substantially more ambient noise.
 However, the open-back Apple are better-built, generate a more spacious listening experience with a better-reproduced treble, feel more comfortable to wear for extended periods, and have a better-integrated mic.

 The Samsung Galaxy Buds+ Truly Wireless are better headphones than the Skullcandy Indy Fuel Truly Wireless.
 The Samsung have a far more balanced sound profile, last more than four times as long on a single charge, offer a more comfortable, secure fit, and have a far more useful companion app, not to mention a better-integrated mic.
 Conversely, the Skullcandy offer lower latency on mobile devices, block out more ambient noise, and have a more comprehensive control scheme.